Money saving guides

 • New parents will receive a financial helping hand with the €420 “baby boost” and more money in their pocket thanks to the €15 weekly rise in parental benefits.

 • Parents paying nursery fees are only just starting to benefit from the pledged 25% reduction in childcare costs which started in September.
-The latest cash injection will mean parents will see further reductions in child care costs - saving on average €1,100 per year.
+The latest cash injection will mean parents will see further reductions in childcare costs - saving on average €1,100 per year.

 • The doubling of Child Benefit paid out in November and December is worth €280 per child - a welcome boost for families during the most expensive time of the year.